-As an African American internist, author, and patient educator, I’m on a mission to help people to take charge of their health.
-I’ve seen firsthand how many people here in America lack knowledge about key health matters.
-These facts can not only inform your health, but they can also save your marriage as well.
-Here are five common health problems that you might not have considered their impact on your marriage:
+As an African American internist, author, and patient educator, I’m on a mission to help people take charge of a health issue that’s greatly affecting their lives.
+I’ve seen firsthand how many people here in America lack the knowledge about current health issues.
+These facts can not only inform you about the state of your health but can also save your marriage.
+Read on to see our list of health problems that might have a great impact on your marriage.

-Premature ejaculation (PE) is a very common condition affecting many men.
+Premature Ejaculation (PE) is a very common health issue affecting many men.
 For the average male, the time from insertion to ejaculation is less than three minutes.
-The definition of PE is ejaculation that occurs prior to when a man wishes or occurs too quickly during intercourse to satisfy his partner.
+The definition of PE is ejaculation that occurs too quickly or before a man wishes to during intercourse to satisfy his partner.

-It’s thought that PE at least partially originates during the late adolescent to late teenage years, when young men often experiment with masturbation.
+It’s thought that PE partially originates during the late adolescent to late teenage years when young men often experiment with masturbation.
 During those younger years, they essentially need to please only themselves.
 As a result, they learn to do it quickly.
-Additionally, they often had to “speed things up” in the bathroom while masturbating because they surely did not want to be busted by the home police (a.k.a. mom or sister).
+Additionally, they often had to “speed things up” in the bathroom while masturbating because they surely didn’t want to be busted by the home police (a.k.a. mom or sister).

-This learned behavior is often very difficult for men to change and can lead to sexually dissatisfied partners.
+This learned behavior is often very difficult for men to change and can turn to a serious health issue leading to sexually dissatisfied partners.
 A sexually dissatisfied spouse is vulnerable to temptations outside of the marriage, which can lead to very complex and often irreversible problems.
 An adage states that “bad sex” has a much greater impact on ruining a relationship (up to 70%) than “good sex” has on improving it (15%).

-Thankfully, there is help for men with this condition.
-Essentially, men must learn to control their pubo-coccygeal (PC) muscles, which originate from the pubic bone, go under the genitals, and attach to the tailbone.
+Thankfully, there’s help for men with this health issue.
+Essentially, men must learn to control their pubococcygeal (PC) muscles, which originate from the pubic bone, go under the genitals, and attach to the tailbone.
 A man can discover these muscles by attempting to stop his urine flow midstream.
-Men with this condition need to go to reputable websites and talk to a doctor or other qualified health professional about how to gain more control over these muscles to stop PE.
+Men with this health issue need to go to reputable websites and talk to a doctor or other qualified health professional about how to gain more control over these muscles to stop PE.

-Chronic, loud snoring is often due to a condition called obstructive sleep apnea (OSA).
-OSA is caused by a collapsing of the upper air passages during sleep, causing a blockage of air to the lungs, which results in low blood oxygen and disrupted sleep.
+Chronic, loud snoring is often due to a condition called Obstructive Sleep Apnea (OSA).
+OSA is a health issue caused by the collapsing of the upper air passages during sleep, causing a blockage of air to the lungs, which results in low blood oxygen and disrupted sleep.

 People who leave this condition untreated can suffer from many complications including depression, loss of sex drive, hyperactive behavior, leg swelling (if severe), heart arrhythmia, heart failure, high blood pressure, and stroke.